Tuesday 21st February, 2023

 Vibration vs percussion vs conventional

-Percussion massagers are a hybrid machines that try to combine vibration and conventional massage.
 In this diagram the device on the left is a vibration massager while the tool on the right is a t-bar which therapists use to save their thumbs and apply deep (painful) pressure.
 As you can see massager gun makers have basically converted the a t-bar into a “jackhammer” designed to drive it’s head into the muscle.
+From this it is easy to see that:

 The uses and benefits of sports massage